Political impact of Taylor Swift: Perceived apolitical stance

 Journalists had described Swift as an apolitical country musician, who avoided discussing political topics in her early career—noted in retrospect as her time under the record label Big Machine Records.
 During a 2009 interview with Rolling Stone, Swift said she supported the U.S. president of the time, Barack Obama after she voted for the first time in the 2008 U.S. presidential election: "I've never seen this country so happy about a political decision in my entire time of being alive".
 When asked by Time in 2012 regarding the 2012 election, Swift said, "I try to keep myself as educated and informed as possible.
 But I don't talk about politics because it might influence other people.
 And I don't think that I know enough yet in life to be telling people who to vote for."
-In 2019, Swift disclosed that she voted for Obama in both the 2008 and the 2012 elections, and that she was adviced by label executives to not discuss political topics.
+In 2019, Swift disclosed that she voted for Obama in both the 2008 and the 2012 elections, and that she was advised by label executives to not discuss political topics.

 Through the 2010s, journalists criticized Swift's perceived lack of political activism despite her status as a celebrated figure, claiming her philanthropy is inadequate.
 Motivated by Swift's apoliticism, Trump called her a "terrific" role model; conservative lawmakers invited her to visit the U.S. Capitol.
 Retrospectively, critics such as The Independent's Emma Clarke have reasoned with Swift's former apoliticism, attributing it to having started "her music career in Nashville, Tennessee, a predominantly red state; the last time the Democrats won there was in 1996."

 Swift remained apolitical for the 2016 U.S. presidential election, neither supporting Democrat Hillary Clinton nor speaking against Trump, as some had expected.
 Critics questioned who Swift had voted for in the election as she posted a picture of her in a polling station queue.
 After she shared a photo of herself wearing an outfit similar to what Clinton once wore, a USA Today headline said, "Who did Taylor Swift vote for?
 Here's why her sweater suggests Hillary".
 Entertainment Weekly analyzed Instagram's "most popular Election Day content", reporting that some of the most-liked posts were those from Rihanna, Demi Lovato, Kourtney Kardashian, and Ariana Grande, all of whom had explicitly endorsed Clinton but that Swift's "innocuous" non-partisan post earned the most likes (2.1 million).
 This showed Swift was a pop culture anomaly according to The Ringer critic Alyssa Bereznak.
 BBC journalist Nick Levine found her political silence "increasingly conspicuous".